jforget/perl5-decodeur-Mastermind/description-en.md

 We can see that codes `BACD`  and `ABDC` provide more information than `ABCD`.
 So the decoding program will play `BACD` or `ABDC`.

-if the probabilities apply to a  set with $N$ elements, partitioned in classes with $n_i$ elements each, that is, if
+If the probabilities apply to a  set with $N$ elements, partitioned in classes with $n_i$ elements each, that is, if
 $p_i = \frac{n_i}{N}$ with $N = \sum n_i$,
 then after a few elementary algebraic transformations, the entropy can